 Section 1 – Purpose

-The committee on nominations shall nominate candidates for the officers and directorships of the Chapter to be elected at the succeeding annual meeting; the committee shall be open to suggestions and recommendations from the membership prior to making such nominations and shall solicit such suggestions at any time, including at any Chapter meeting held subsequent to the election of the committee.
+The Committee on Nominations shall nominate candidates for the officers and directors of the Chapter to be elected at the succeeding annual meeting; the committee shall be open to suggestions and recommendations from the membership prior to making such nominations and shall solicit such suggestions at any time, including at any Chapter meeting held subsequent to the election of the committee.

 Section 2 - Composition

-The committee shall consist of five (5) members who shall be appointed by the president with approval of the Board of Directors.
-No more than two (2) members of the committee may be members of the Board of Directors.
+The committee shall consist of five (5) members who shall be appointed by the President with approval of the Board.
+No more than two (2) members of the committee may be members of the Board.